SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Ocean Beach: You will find Ocean Beach just to the south of Lands End.
 This 3.5 mile-long beach offers a great space to unwind and relax.
 You will also find surfers during the day and fire pits in action at night.
 More about visiting Ocean Beach.

 Visitor's Center and Lookout Café: You will also find the Visitor's Center (also named the Lands End Lookout) on the southwest corner of this SF attraction.
 It's a great place to start your walk along the Coastal Trail, check out their maps, and learn more about the area before you begin your adventure.
 It also has a nice gift shop, so it's a great place to stop after your visit.
-Park at the Lands End’s Parking lot off Point Lobos Avenue at Merrie Way.
+Park at the Lands End parking lot off Point Lobos Avenue at Merrie Way.

 Here are just a few places to eat nearby.

 Beach Chalet: This is by far the most famous restaurant in this part of San Francisco.
 It's south of the building that housed the Cliff House and offers gorgeous views of the waterfront.
 They serve American cuisine and feature their own brewed beer.
-More about eating at the Beach Chalet
+More about eating at the Beach Chalet.

-Additional Places to Eat in the Richmond: You will find dozens of other amazing places to eat in the Richmond District, next to Lands End San Francisco.
-Discover more of my recommendations here
+Additional Places to Eat in the Richmond: You will find dozens of other amazing places to eat in the Richmond district, next to Lands End San Francisco.
+Discover more of my recommendations here.

 Note: The Cliff House closed in 2020 and will not reopen.
 The building is owned by the National Parks Service and they plan to find another restaurant to take its place.

 I would recommend taking public transportation.
 If you plan to visit the western end, your best bet is the 38 or 38R (“R” stands for “Rapid”).
-It will drop you off at the bus at the final stop on this route at 48th Avenue and Point Lobos Avenue.
+It will drop you off at the final stop on this route at 48th Avenue and Point Lobos Avenue.
 This is also the first stop for those heading east.

 If you don’t want to take public transportation, you can always drive to it.
 You will find lots of parking here.
 These are just a few of your options.